-Similarities between the laws explaining Electric Force and Gravity
+Similarities between Electric Force and Gravitational force

 Coulomb’s law for the force between two charges looks pretty similar to Newton’s law of gravitation for the force between two masses.